 4. Always talk about snakes in a positive light

 Many parents don’t realise they are creating a fear in their child just by modelling negative attitudes toward snakes.
+Try to remember this as you discuss snakes and other animals – we have a lot of influence over the attitudes our children develop.

 5. Discuss a snake’s role in the environment